omarvlcst/posgrado/code/README.md

 The Makefile makefile includes all the instructions for gcc compiling and creating a Python module called: *"Trayectorias_Py_P"* that will pass the Fortran subroutines into functions reusable inside a Python framework and environment.

+An additional directory called "subroutines" includes all the Fortran subroutines that are used in the code, and a respective Makefile for generating *"Trayectoria.out"* as an executable program in Fortran.